|Background artwork by Tenement01. Text by Christina Moore.|

 Weynik harrumphed as he climbed back into the command chair.
 “Get me Tanner on the line—and where the hell is that scrawny-assed fiancé of yours, Hrelle?!”

 The Ajax soon arrived to help Starbase Echo’s Alpha Squadron starfighters drive off the Orion scout ships, though not without having to destroy a few of them.
 Lt.
-Tanner reported that there had been some resistance to the rescue party’s efforts; one of his team had been knocked over by a falling crate and hit his head hard on the deck and received a concussion, and another lost an arm to a disruptor blast that otherwise might have killed her.
+Tanner reported that there had been some resistance to the rescue party’s efforts; one of his team had been knocked over by a falling crate, hit his head hard on the deck, and received a concussion, and another lost an arm to a disruptor blast that otherwise might have killed her.
 Three of the prisoners were unfortunately caught in the crossfire, and of the Orions themselves, only Tokkra and his second-in-command actually died, and they by their own hand.

 Weynik was not altogether surprised when he walked into Sickbay to see Sasha Hrelle doing what she did best—trying to assure a gray-haired alien that everything would be all right.

 “Counselor, your report?” he asked, having come at her urgent summons.

 Sasha smiled at the man, then moved toward her captain.
 She turned back to face the full Sickbay as she reached his side.
 “Take a look at them, Uncle.
 Tell me what you see.”